-Rottnest Island Visitor Centre is located in Thomson Bay near the Main Jetty.
+Rottnest Island Visitor Centre is located in Thomson Bay behind the Main Jetty.
 Be sure to grab a map and ask the knowledgeable and friendly staff for information about attractions, tours, bus services, bike hire and mooring rentals.

 Encounter wildlife in their natural habitat.
 Acquaint yourself with Rottnest Island’s most famous resident, the quokka, spot long-nosed fur seals, migratory birds, dolphins, humpback whales (September to November) and many more native animals.

 With the same Mediterranean-style climate as Perth, it’s generally a few degrees cooler in the height of summer.
 Winters are warmer with less rainfall compared to the mainland.
-Thanks to the Leeuwin Current that flows along the west coast of Australia the water surrounding Rottnest Island is quite warm.

 Rottnest Island is a 25-minute ferry ride from B-Shed Fremantle or Rous Head in North Fremantle.
 Rottnest Express and SeaLink run regular services throughout the day.
 The B-Shed terminal is a 5-minute walk from Fremantle Bus & Train Station.
 All day parking is available at Victoria Quay and Northport terminals.